HattoriHenzo/HattoriHenzo/README.md

 I like exploring and solving problems, and very curious about any field in Software Engineering and Computer Science.

-Currently, I'm a Lead BackEnd Developer in the insurance domain, designing and implementing API(s) following a Cloud Native and Microservice distributed architecture on the Cloud (Azure/AWS mainly on Kubernetes AKS/EKS).
+Currently, I'm a Senior BackEnd Developer in the insurance domain, designing and implementing API(s) following a Cloud Native and Microservice distributed architecture on the Cloud (Azure/AWS mainly on Kubernetes AKS/EKS).

 ## Main Areas of Interest 💡